netnic0/wallbox-local/doc/mqtt.md

 Attributes:

 - uptime: the number of seconds since the wallbox started, in seconds
-- connected: `true` if the wallbox is connected to e-Mobility, else `false`
+- connected: `true` if the wallbox is connected to Open e-Mobility, else `false`
 - charging: `true` if a charging session is on-going, else `false`
 - energy: the amount of energy for the current charging session, in Wh
 - intensity: the current intensity for the charging session, in A